Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 # FEW 2.1 - Bundling Libraries for distribution

-This scless session covers the concept of bundling.
+This class session covers the concept of bundling.
 This the process of combining files and processing them for use and distribution.

 ## Why learn how to bundle files?